Seed company: History

-Shakers were among the earliest commercial producers of garden seeds; the first seeds sold in paper packets were produced by the Watervliet Shakers.
+Shakers were among the earliest commercial producers of garden seeds; the first seeds sold in paper packets were produced by the Watervliet Shakers in Colonie, New York.

 Until 1924, US farmers received seed from the federal government's extensive free seed program that distributed millions of packages of seed annually.
 At its high point in 1897, over 2 million packages of seed were distributed to farmers.
 Even at the time the program was eliminated in 1924, it was the third largest line item in the United States Department of Agriculture's budget.

 In 1930, seed companies were not primarily concerned with varietal production, but were still trying to successfully commodify seeds.
 There was no need to protect seed breeding at that time because there were few markets for seeds.
 Seed companies' first priority was simply to establish a market, and they continued to view congressional seed distribution as a principal constraint.

 Consolidation of the commercial seed industry

 From 1994 to 2010, seed prices increased drastically due to a consolidation of the commercial seed industry into six major companies.
 During this time, companies introduced six genetically engineered crops for just two traits: herbicide tolerance and insect resistance.
 In 1996, Monsanto introduced its first RoundUp Ready seeds engineered to tolerate the companies proprietary herbicide.